enovatedesign/permissionfields/README.md

 Sorry, no Matrix fields.

-## Field Convertor
+## Permission Field Manager

-Although it is safe to go to the field settings and change a **Plain Text** field in to a **Permission Plain Text** field, in that there would be no data loss, you would have to input all the settings again.
-To save the trouble, in the plugin settings there is a tool for migrating fields back and forth.
+Although it is safe to go to the field settings and change a **Plain Text** field in to a **Permission Plain Text** field for example, in that there would be no data loss, you would have to input all the settings again.
+To save the trouble, in the plugin settings there is a tool for selectively enabling and disabling permissions for supported fields.

 ## Todo

 * Matrix field support.
 * Permissions for whole field groups.
 * An option for permission to view, but not edit fields.

+## Changelog

+### 1.1.0

+* Adds a field manager to switch permission fields on and off.

+### 1.0.0

+* Permission field types for all the built-in field types except Matrix.

 ## License